How to Make DIY Hand Sanitizer

 It’s important to note that alcohol will dry out your skin.
 After all, I use rubbing alcohol in my homemade laminate floor cleaner because it dries so quickly it leaves behind a streak-free shine.
 While this is great for getting my floors clean, it’s not so great for my skin.

 Related: 6 Rubbing Alcohol Mistakes to Avoid

 That’s why you should use this hand sanitizer sparingly.
 If you get some mild irritation on your hands after using it, a moisturizing lotion can help.

-Plus, don’t forget that hand-washing is always more effective than hand sanitizer.
+Plus, don’t forget that hand-washing with eco-friendly soap is always more effective than hand sanitizer.
 You should only use this hand sanitizer when you don’t have access to soap and water.